 The recovery from peripheral nerve injury is impacted by scar tissue development.
 Recent studies show that transplanted MSCs produce biologically active molecules, and secreting them in small vesicles promotes peripheral nerve regeneration and growth at the injured site.

-Usually, ligament and tendon rupture results in scar formation, which causes a deterioration in its original structure, composition and function.
+Usually, ligament and tendon rupture results in scar formation, which causes a deterioration in its original structure, composition, and function.
 This process is mediated by the inflammation reaction at the injured site.
-By modulating the inflammatory response, MSCs can improve the healing process, which involves:
+By modulating the inflammatory response, stem cell therapy for sports injuries can improve the healing process, which involves:

 - Restored mechanical function by mimicking native tissue.